Handling SQL Nulls with Two-Valued Logic: Introduction

 \paragraph*{The choice of language}

-We need to prove results formally, and thus we need a language as closely resembling SQL as possible and yet having a formal semantics one can reason about.
-For this, we choose an extended relational algebra that resembles very much an algebra into which RDBMS implementations translate SQL.
-It expands the standard textbook operations of relational algebra with several features.
-It is interpreted under bag semantics, and duplicate elimination is added.
-Selection conditions, in addition to the standard ones of relational algebra, include the following.
-They have tests for nulls, such as SQL's \sqlkw{IS NULL} predicate.
-Like SQL, they have subqueries, either with the \sqlkw{IN} or with the \sqlkw{EXISTS} conditions.
-They also have allow conditions $\brt \omega \any(E)$ and $\brt \omega \all(E)$ that have the semantics of SQL's \sqlkw{ANY} and \sqlkw{ALL} subqueries, i.e., they check whether a comparison $\bar t \omega \bar t'$ holds for some (respectively all) $\bar t'$ in the result of $E$, where $\omega$ is one of the standard comparisons such as $=$ or $<$.
-Conditions in selections can evaluate to three different truth values, and SQL's 3VL is used for connectives \sqlkw{AND}, \sqlkw{OR}, \sqlkw{NOT}.
+To prove results formally, we need a language closely resembling SQL and yet having a formal semantics one can reason about.
+Our choice is an extended relational algebra (RA) similar to an algebra into which RDBMS implementations translate SQL.
+It expands the standard textbook RA with bag semantics, duplicate elimination, and several new features.
+Selection conditions, in addition to the standard comparisons such as $=$ and $<$, include tests for nulls (as SQL's \sqlkw{IS NULL}) and both \sqlkw{IN} or \sqlkw{EXISTS} {\em subqueries}.
+We also add conditions $\brt \omega \any(E)$ and $\brt \omega \all(E)$ with the semantics of SQL's \sqlkw{ANY} and \sqlkw{ALL} (they check whether $\bar t \omega \bar t'$ holds for some, respectively all, $\bar t'$ in the result of $E$, where $\omega$ is one of the standard comparisons).
+Selection conditions are evaluated according to SQL's 3VL.
 The algebra has aggregate functions and a grouping operation.
 It allows function application to attributes, to mimic expressions in the \sqlkw{SELECT} clause.
-Finally, it has an iteration operation whose semantics captures SQL recursion.
-For the reader familiar with SQL, it should be clear that the language faithfully captures SQL's semantics while allowing us to prove results formally.
+It also has an iterator operation whose semantics captures SQL recursion.

 \paragraph*{Related work}